WokLibCodeClub/Hangman/README.md

 Instructions for [how to remix a Trinket project](remixing_trinket_projects/REMIX.md)

-Now, get started coding your own version of *Hangman*.
+Now you are ready to get started coding your own version of *Hangman*.

 [Go to Step 1 - making the list of pictures](step01-list_of_pictures)